peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+An arbitrary-precision binary float.
+Returns signaling NaN if this value is signaling NaN.

 <a id="Add_PeterO_Numbers_EFloat"></a>
 ### Add